-Curley enters his ninth season at the helm of the Green Terror after a successful first eight campaigns.
+Curley enters his 10th season at the helm of the Green Terror after a successful first nine campaigns.

 After a 15-11 debut season, Curley guided his squad to a program-record 18 wins for an encore.
 The 2008-09 squad reeled off an eight-game winning streak in January to climb to the top of the conference standings.
 The Green Terror finished second in the CC standings and made its first-ever appearance in the conference semifinals.
 For his team's performance, Curley was named the conference’s 2008-09 Coach of the Year.